SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_2_spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     ![Run](4.11.png)

-4. Since you have created an API Trigger for the Business process, let's test the process with API Trigger in **Monitor** section before you start the process from SAP Build Apps.
+4. Since you have created an API Trigger for the Business process, let's test the process with API Trigger in **Monitoring** section before you start the process from SAP Build Apps.

     `definitionId` of the process can be seen in Monitor section or in the API trigger section as shown in the above step.